GET IN TOUCH

 Can a taxpayer qualify for a payment plan after receiving a levy?

-Yes, taxpayers who cannot pay the full amount may qualify for a payment plan.
-Both federal and state programs offer monthly payments that align with a taxpayer’s income level.
-Interest and penalties may continue to accrue until the balance is paid in full.
-Submitting complete documentation and maintaining open communication with the agency ensures eligibility and helps prevent additional enforcement actions.
+Yes.
+Taxpayers who cannot pay the full amount owed may qualify for an installment agreement with either the IRS or the Missouri Department of Revenue.
+Both programs allow for monthly payments aligned with the taxpayer's income and financial situation.
+Interest and penalties may continue to accrue on the remaining balance until it is paid in full.
+Submitting complete documentation and maintaining open communication with the agency improves the likelihood of approval and helps prevent additional enforcement actions.

 How can taxpayers avoid scams and identify legitimate notices?